SouchenOu/containers_explanation/README.md

 In the above declaration, T is the template argument which is a placeholder for the data type used, and class is a keyword.

+Once we've declared and defined a class template, we can create its objects in other classes or functions (such as the main() function) with the following syntax

+className<dataType> classObject;

+For example,

+className<int> classObject;

+className<float> classObject;

+className<string> classObject;

 Containers in C++ STL (Standard Template Library)
 -------------------------------------------------